KiandaBPM/docs/content/docs/platform/pages/_index.md

 ## How to get started ##

 Kianda offers a user-friendly interface to create dashboards in a few minutes.
 Please follow the below video to create dashboards.
-Kianda offers a user-friendly interface to create dashboards in minutes.
-This video covers the steps for creating a new dashboard:

 <video width="100%" style="width:100%" controls>
     <source src="/videos/updated_introduction_dashboard.mp4">